 There are several other explanations why some riders prefer to strength train and others don’t.

-If you hate the game, it is rarely you will become the star in that particular game.
+If you hate the game, you will rarely become the star in that particular game.

-Some riders have talent for strength training which is very different from the endurance event road cycling.
-In road cycling it is much about working hard for hours and a lot of suffering.
-Not much time or energy left for jokes or small talks.
-In weight training there is a whole different atmosphere that very often doesn’t fit a normal endurance rider.
+Some riders have a talent for strength training, which differs from endurance event road cycling.
+In road cycling, it is much about working hard for hours and suffering.
+Not much time or energy is left for jokes or small talks.
+There is a whole different atmosphere in weight training that often doesn’t fit an average endurance rider.